frobino/EclipseTrainingSlides/tracecompass/slides.md

 		throws AttributeNotFoundException, StateSystemDisposedException
 ~~~

-- Getting all the states for given quark between start and end time with resolution
+- Getting all the states for given a quark between start and end time with resolution

 ~~~java
 public static List<ITmfStateInterval> queryHistoryRange(